 Where new streets are to be provided, the internal street layout should be accompanied by a Stage 1 or Stage 2 Road Safety Audit.
 Wherever possible Hampshire County Council encourages new streets to be adopted by the County Council as publicly maintainable highway.
 The early identification of any safety concerns that can delay or prevent adoption at the planning stage can aid in overcoming such issues.
 (Hampshire County Council has previously experienced situations whereby developments remain unadopted as the permitted layout did not meet adoptable standard).

-- Local Plan (Core Strategy/Allocations) CS20; DM11; DM12 - Travel Plans, Transport Assessments and Statements - Transport Contributions Policy A New Approach to Calculating Transport Contributions in Hampshire - September 2007 - Manual for Streets - Hampshire County Council's 'Companion Document to Manual for Streets' - Standards for Highways
+- Local Plan (Core Strategy/Allocations) CS20; DM11; DM12 - Travel Plans, Transport Assessments and Statements - Hampshire County Council Information for Developers - Hampshire County Council Transport Contributions Policy - Standards for Highways

 Travel Plan

 A Travel Plan is required for